About the Program

 The Bone Marrow Transplant Unit provides fellows with tremendous exposure to patients with many challenging otolaryngologic infections and disorders of the immune and hematologic systems.
 The Pediatric Pulmonary service cares for a large Cystic Fibrosis population and has an active lung transplantation program, which contributes ample opportunities for fellows to care for the otolaryngologic needs in this population of patients.

 Additional Academic Opportunities

 There is an active otologic component to the fellowship.
-The Texas Children's Audiology Center logged over 23,000 audiologic visits during the last year.
-Texas Children’s Hospital Pediatric Otolaryngology averages 70 – 90 cochlear implants per year.
+The Texas Children's Audiology Center logged over 23,000 audiologic visits annually and averages 90 - 100 cochlear implants per year.

 Fellows also participate in radiology conferences, craniofacial team meetings, aerodigestive meetings, airway conference, grand rounds, vascular anomalies conferences, cochlear implant and otology meetings, quality improvement conferences pediatric otolaryngology seminars, research planning and tumor board meetings.